tigpt/cronjobs/README.md

 # cronjobs
 Docker alpine with curl for cronjobs

-Simple image of Alpine with curl to run my corncobs
+Simple image of Alpine with curl to run my cronjobs

 To use it, create a docker-compose.yml with: